emon100/HADSS/README.md

 1. No Single Point Failure.
 2. Responsive even when clusters scale up/down.

-HADSS can answer basic requests even when the entire Monitor Layer is down.
+HADSS can answer basic requests even when the entire Index Layer is down.

 ## Architecture
 HADSS consists of 3 layers:
 - Gateway Layer
-- Monitor Layer
+- Index Layer
 - Storage Layer

 Each Layer contain nodes in different regions, data centers or racks.